 The \$2,414,000 decrease in the liability during fiscal 2009 was principally related to the release of liabilities for tax positions for which the uncertainty was only related to the timing of such tax benefits and the effect of a favorable settlement reached with the IRS during fiscal 2009, partially offset by increases related to current year tax positions.
 During the IRS' examination of the income tax credits claimed by the Company in its U.S. federal filings for qualified research and development activities incurred for fiscal years 2002 through 2005, new information was obtained that supported an aggregate reduction of the liability for uncertain tax positions concerning research and development activities for fiscal years 2002 through 2008.
-As a result of the IRS settlement and associated liability adjustment, the Company recognized a tax benefit, which increased net income by approximately \$1,225,000 for fiscal 2009.
-Further, the Company believes that it is reasonably possible that within the next twelve months the California Franchise Tax Board examination of the income tax credit claimed for qualified research and development activities on the Company's state of California filings for fiscal years 2001 through 2005 will be settled.
-Accordingly, the Company reclassified the related liability for unrecognized tax benefits from other long-term liabilities to accrued expenses and other current liabilities in the Company's Condensed Consolidated Balance Sheets.
-In addition, the Company reclassified the \$554,000 of income tax refund receivables for the state of California filings from other assets to prepaid expenses and other current assets in the Company's Condensed Consolidated Balance Sheets.
+As a result of the IRS settlement and associated liability adjustment, the Company recognized a tax benefit, which increased net income attributable to HEICO by approximately \$1,225,000 for fiscal 2009.
+Further, during the second quarter of 2009, the Company filed an application with the IRS for an accounting methodology change that does not require the IRS' advanced approval.
+As this change removed the uncertainty surrounding certain tax positions that were related only to the timing of such tax benefits, the Company released the related liability, including interest, and deferred tax asset upon filing the application, which did not have a material effect on net income for the fiscal year 2009.

 The Company files income tax returns in the United States ("U.S.") federal jurisdiction and in multiple state jurisdictions.
 The Company is also subject to income taxes in certain jurisdictions outside the U.S., none of which are individually material to the accompanying consolidated financial statements.
-Generally, the Company is no longer subject to U.S. federal or state examinations by tax authorities for fiscal years prior to 2005.
-The Company's state of California filings for fiscal years 2001 through 2005 are currently under examination by the California Franchise Tax Board, respectively, who are reviewing the income tax credit claimed by the Company for qualified research and development activities incurred during those years.
+Generally, the Company is no longer subject to U.S. federal or state examinations by tax authorities for fiscal years prior to 2006.